alexwlchan/alexwlchan.net/src/_drafts/responsive-image-bookmarklet.md

   filename="image-label-bookmarklet.jpg"
   visible_width="567px"
   class="screenshot"
+  alt="A screenshot of a blog post, with three images inline with the text.
+Each image has a small label in the top left-hand corner, green text on a white background, saying “2x.webp”."
 %}

 This is tuned for my site and the way I name images; the general idea should work on other sites, but you may need to tweak the `createLabel` function to get useful labels.